The Great North: Development

 On September 28, 2018, it was first announced that the series was in development, from creators Wendy and Lizzie Molyneux and Minty Lewis, with Loren Bouchard also set to executive produce.
-The series was officially given a series order by Fox on May 9, 2019, with Bento Box Entertainment, Fox Entertainment, and 20th Television serving as the production companies.
+The series was officially given a series order by Fox on May 9, 2019, with Fox Entertainment producing, Bento Box Entertainment animating and 20th Television distributing.
+The underlying rights to the show are jointly held between Fox Corporation and 20th Television, which used to be under the same corporate umbrella as the rest of Fox before being sold to Disney in March 2019.

-On May 13, 2019, it was announced that the series was set to premiere in 2020, however, on May 11, 2020, it was announced that it was instead planned to premiere mid-season during the 2020–21 television season.
-It was later revealed that the series would premiere in February 2021.
+On May 13, 2019, it was announced that the series was set to premiere in 2020, but on May 11, 2020, this was revised to a premiere mid-season the 2020–21 television season.
+Later, a February 2021 premiere was announced.
 On June 22, 2020, Fox renewed the series for a second season ahead of its premiere.

-On December 18, 2020, it was announced that the series would premiere on February 14, 2021, as part of Fox's Animation Domination programming block.
-On December 22, 2020, it was announced that the series would receive a special preview on January 3, 2021.
-On May 17, 2021, Fox renewed the series for a third season, the day after the first season finale was broadcast.
+On December 18, 2020, it was confirmed that the series would premiere on February 14, 2021, as part of Fox's Animation Domination programming block.
+On December 22, 2020, a special preview on January 3, 2021, was announced.
+On May 17, 2021, the day after the first-season finale was broadcast, Fox renewed the series for a third season.
 The second season premiered on September 26, 2021.
 The third season premiered on September 25, 2022.
 A fourth season has also been picked up.
+The fourth season premiered on January 7, 2024.
+On January 27, 2024, co-creator Wendy Molyneux announced that a fifth season was ordered.

+On October 3, 2025, Fox canceled the series after five seasons, to make more room for Fox bringing back American Dad! to their lineup.

 Casting

-On September 28, 2018, when the series was first announced, it was revealed that Nick Offerman, Jenny Slate, Megan Mullally, Paul Rust, Aparna Nancherla, Will Forte, and Dulcé Sloan had been cast in the series.
-On June 22, 2020, it was revealed that Alanis Morissette would voice herself in the series.
-In February 2021, more cast members joined the crew in guest roles.
-Judith Shelton appears in the first episode as Londra Pennypacker, a lady who works at the dock, as well as Julio Torres as a boy who works at the mall at a smoothie shop and who Judy has a crush on, named Crispin Cienfuegos.
-In the third episode, Gabe Delahaye voices the barterer Old Jody Jr. in a guest role.
+On September 28, 2018, when the series was first announced, a cast of Nick Offerman, Jenny Slate, Megan Mullally, Paul Rust, Aparna Nancherla, Will Forte, and Dulcé Sloan was presented.
+On June 22, 2020, it was stated that Alanis Morissette would voice herself in the series.

 Broadcast

-In Canada, the series aired on Citytv for its first season.
+In Canada, the series aired on Citytv for its first season, and its last two seasons.
+Since 2024, CHCH and Citytv share its broadcast rights due to scheduling issues.

-The show is available to stream on Hulu in the United States, and able to purchase on all major digital stores.
+The show is available to stream on Hulu in the United States, and for purchase on all major digital stores.
 In India, the series is simulcasted on Disney+ Hotstar because of 20th Television's output deal with Star India.

-The show is available to stream on Disney+ via the Star content hub in selected territories.
+The show is available to stream on Disney+ via the Star content hub in selected territories and Star+ in Latin America.

 In Denmark, the show initially premiered exclusively on Xee on July 9, 2021.
-The show was later added to Disney+ in Denmark on March 9, 2022, with both the entire first season and the first three episodes from the second season included.
+The show was later added to Disney+ on March 9, 2022, with the first season and the first three episodes from the second season included.